aedobbyn/beer-data-science/present/brewsentation.md

 Quick note on Ingredients
 ========================================================
-The thing with ingredients is that a lot of beers don't have any hops or malts to speak of.
-The ones that do often have a few listed.
-Do these warrant their own columns?
+class:small-code
+Do they warrant their own columns?
 I took a few apporaches this question:

-* First, I concatenated them all into a single string during the unnesting process
+* Concatenated into a single string during the unnesting process
-  * These are the columns `hop_name` and `malt_name`
+  * `hop_name` and `malt_name`
-* Then I split them out into one hop per column and one malt per column
+* Split out into one hop per column and one malt per column
-  * `hops_name_1`, `hops_name_2`, etc. with the funciton to the right
+  * `hops_name_1`, `hops_name_2`, etc. using this funciton  ↪
-* Then I created a sparse dataframe where each type of hop (like Cascade, Fuggle, etc.) is its own column and the value is either 1 or 0
+* Sparse dataframe with each type of hop (like Cascade, Fuggle, etc.) as its own column
+  * Value is either 1 or 0

 This gives people a few options for working with ingredients.